Siddharth6315/Website-Performance-Analytics/README.md

 # Key Insights
 1) What patterns or trends can you observe in website sessions and users over time?<br>
-   The Maximum User are shown in between 16 to hours when we convert them to exact time than it state that the maximum user are between 10 to 14 hour as shown in the graph https://github.com/Siddharth6315/Website-Performance-Analytics/blob/main/session%20over%20time.png
+   The Maximum User are shown in between 16 to hours when we convert them to exact time than it state that the maximum user are between 10 to 14 hour as shown in the graph <a href="https://github.com/Siddharth6315/Website-Performance-Analytics/blob/main/session%20over%20time.png">Maximum Users</a>

 2) Which marketing channel brought the highest number of users to the website, and how can we use this insight to improve traffic from other sources?<br>